Rmadeye/Rmadeye/README.md

 I began my career as a traditional wet-lab scientist, but discovery of the power of Python and Bash led me to transition into world of structural biology-related bioinformatics.
 My expertise lies in structure-oriented python programming, data sciences, protein folding and analysis, molecular docking, molecular dynamics, computer-aided drug design (CADD), and molecular modelling.
 More recently, I started applying Machine Learning (ML) and Deep Learning (DL) techniques to biological and chemical topics.

-Throughout my career, I've been involved in a variety of biology-related projects, including:

-- Biodegradation of nitroarenes
-- Development of selective inhibitors for alkaline phosphatases
-- Treatment strategies for Novichok poisoning
-- Investigating GPCR receptors
-- Exploring Rossmann fold domains
-- Establishing a pipeline for an AI-based model to predict new drug candidates

-For my research endeavors, I heavily rely on a range of powerful tools and technologies, such as:
+For my research, I rely on a range of powerful tools and technologies, such as:

 - Python (leveraging pandas, numpy, some scikit-learn/torch, rdkit, biopandas, and occasionally biopython)
 - Bash (as a Linux user, including SLURM for cloud computing and automation of anything what is worth)